 The Role of Music in Pregnancy

-Be mindful about your choices of music during pregnancy.
+Be mindful of your choices of music during pregnancy.
 Choose soothing or upbeat music and avoid music which evokes feelings of anger or violence, including heavy metal, hard rock, or rap.
-Any music played at an excessively loud volume can startle the baby, so be mindful about the volume.
+Any music played at an excessively loud volume can startle the baby, so be mindful of the volume.

 You can use music as a tool to influence thoughts and feelings in a positive way.
 Listen to music which keeps you calm and content or music which lifts you up when you are feeling low.
 Classical music, soft instrumental music, easy-listening, or nature sounds have a relaxing effect and have been shown to reduce feelings of anxiety, stress, and depression which may occur during pregnancy.
 The calming effect of music is also felt by the baby and its effects can last even after birth.
 Many babies can recognize music which they heard from the womb and will be soothed by that music later in life.

 Sounds travel through the amniotic fluid and will be heard by the baby when the ear is fully developed in the fifth month of pregnancy.
 But, even before the sense of hearing is fully developed, frequencies and vibrations can have effects on your baby.
 Every sound has a vibration which can be felt on the most subtle levels of the being.